-This article applies to Suitcase Fusion 8 for Mac (version 19) and later, running on macOS Mojave (10.14) and earlier versions.
+This article applies to Suitcase Fusion for Mac versions 19 (Suitcase Fusion 8) through 22, running on macOS Mojave (10.14) and earlier versions.

 When you open Suitcase Fusion for Mac you get an error dialog; clicking OK quits the application.